Classical music: Classical

-Though the term "classical music" includes all Western art music from the Medieval era to the 2000s, the Classical Era was the period of Western art music from the 1750s to the early 1820s—the era of Wolfgang Amadeus Mozart, Joseph Haydn, and Ludwig van Beethoven.
+Though the term "classical music" includes all Western art music from the medieval era to the 21st century, the Classical era was the period of Western art music from the 1750s to the early 1820s—the era of Wolfgang Amadeus Mozart, Joseph Haydn, and Ludwig van Beethoven.

-The Classical era established many of the norms of composition, presentation, and style, and was also when the piano became the predominant keyboard instrument.
-The basic forces required for an orchestra became somewhat standardized (although they would grow as the potential of a wider array of instruments was developed in the following centuries).
-Chamber music grew to include ensembles with as many as 8 to 10 performers for serenades.
+The Classical era established many of the norms of composition, presentation, and style, and when the piano became the predominant keyboard instrument.
+The basic forces required for an orchestra became somewhat standardized (though they would grow as the potential of a wider array of instruments was developed).
+Chamber music grew to include ensembles with as many as 8-10 performers for serenades.
 Opera continued to develop, with regional styles in Italy, France, and German-speaking lands.
 The opera buffa, a form of comic opera, rose in popularity.
 The symphony came into its own as a musical form, and the concerto was developed as a vehicle for displays of virtuoso playing skill.
-Orchestras no longer required a harpsichord (which had been part of the traditional continuo in the Baroque style), and were often led by the lead violinist (now called the concertmaster).
+Orchestras no longer required a harpsichord, and were often led by the lead violinist (now called the concertmaster).

 Classical era musicians continued to use many of the instruments from the Baroque era, such as the cello, contrabass, recorder, trombone, timpani, fortepiano (the precursor to the modern piano) and organ.
-While some Baroque instruments fell into disuse (e.g., the theorbo and rackett), many Baroque instruments were changed into the versions that are still in use today, such as the Baroque violin (which became the violin), the Baroque oboe (which became the oboe) and the Baroque trumpet, which transitioned to the regular valved trumpet.
+While some Baroque instruments fell into disuse e.g. the theorbo and rackett, many Baroque instruments were changed into the versions still in use today, such as the Baroque violin (which became the violin), Baroque oboe (which became the oboe) and Baroque trumpet, which transitioned to the regular valved trumpet.
 During the Classical era, the stringed instruments used in orchestra and chamber music such as string quartets were standardized as the four instruments which form the string section of the orchestra: the violin, viola, cello, and double bass.
 Baroque-era stringed instruments such as fretted, bowed viols were phased out.
 Woodwinds included the basset clarinet, basset horn, clarinette d'amour, the Classical clarinet, the chalumeau, the flute, oboe and bassoon.
 Keyboard instruments included the clavichord and the fortepiano.
 While the harpsichord was still used in basso continuo accompaniment in the 1750s and 1760s, it fell out of use at the end of the century.
 Brass instruments included the buccin, the ophicleide (a replacement for the bass serpent, which was the precursor of the tuba) and the natural horn.

 Wind instruments became more refined in the Classical era.
 While double-reed instruments like the oboe and bassoon became somewhat standardized in the Baroque, the clarinet family of single reeds was not widely used until Mozart expanded its role in orchestral, chamber, and concerto settings.

-Major composers of this period include Wolfgang Amadeus Mozart, Ludwig van Beethoven, Joseph Haydn, Christoph Willibald Gluck, Johann Christian Bach, Luigi Boccherini, Carl Philipp Emanuel Bach, Muzio Clementi, Antonio Salieri, and Johann Nepomuk Hummel.
+Notable composers of the Classical era include Wolfgang Amadeus Mozart, Joseph Haydn, Franz Schubert, Carl Philipp Emanuel Bach, Luigi Boccherini, Antonio Salieri, Carl Czerny, and Pierre Rode.
+Ludwig van Beethoven is commonly regarded as a transitional composer whose music combines both late Classical and early Romantic elements.